How a Business is Divided in a Divorce in Arizona

 - The ability of the company to access capital or debt to expand or even maintain operations;

-A thorough business evaluation and an appraisal are essential to determining the value of a business in a divorce; although there have been cases when a judge was able to divide a business without an appraisal.
+A thorough business evaluation and appraisal are essential to determining the value of a business in a divorce; although there have been cases when a judge was able to divide a business without an appraisal.

 The assessment ensures the fair distribution of the company as a marital asset.